 - Remake old sweaters into a new winter beanie.

-- Old flannel shirts make for unique and cozy scarves.
+- Flannel shirts make for cozy scarves.

 5. MEND AND REPAIR

 As Aldous Huxley wrote in Brave New World, “Ending is better than mending.
 The more stitches, the less riches.”

 The wealthier we become as a society, the more we replace than repair—especially when suspiciously low prices do nothing to discourage that behavior.

 The majority no longer have the necessary skills required to stitch up a tear, darn a sock, replace a missing button, or fix a broken zipper.

 But learning these skills doesn’t require a lot of time, a sewing machine, or fancy tools.
 With just a needle of thread (and a few YouTube videos), we can have that torn knee hole patched in no time.